Adiabatic Hydrodynamization and the Emergence of Attractors: a Unified Description of Hydrodynamization in Kinetic Theory: Adiabaticity beyond scaling

 With these results in hand, we have a unified and continuous description of the transition from one attractor to the next.
 The pre-hydrodynamic attractor is described via the adiabatic evolution of a band of lowest-energy eigenstates, with the system having previously been attracted into some superposition of the eigenstates in this band.
 The mix within this superposition may evolve as the eigenstates in this band evolve adiabatically but there is no mixing with higher energy states.
 These few lowest-energy eigenstates, and their time-evolution, encode whatever information about its initial conditions the system ``remembers'' during the epoch when its evolution is described via the pre-hydrodynamic attractor.
 The transition from this pre-hydrodynamic attractor to hydrodynamization is precipitated by the energy of all the basis states but one in this band rising, leaving a single isolated ground state of the evolving effective Hamiltonian.
 As this happens, the occupancy of all the other states from what used to be the low-lying band decay rapidly to zero.
 That is to say, the system ``forgets'' all aspects of its initial state except those encoded in a single instantaneous eigenstate and its time-evolution.
 From then on, during hydrodynamization the system is described by the adiabatic evolution of a single isolated lowest energy eigenstate of the evolving effective Hamiltonian.

 When we analyze the eigenvalues and eigenstate occupations at the still larger value of the coupling $g_s=2.6$ in Figs.~\ref{fig:eigenvals-Dr-gs26} and \ref{fig:coefficients-Dr-gs26}, the middle stages of the sequential process that we have analyzed have become so short as to be indistinguishable: the system proceeds relatively directly from the earliest pre-hydrodynamic stage to hydrodynamization, which brings it to isotropization and local thermal equilibrium in a shorter time.
 This evolution is described just as well via the AH scenario as the dynamics with more distinct epochs found at intermediate and weak coupling, above.
-We see that a gap opens up between the instantaneous ground state of the effective Hamiltonian with an isolated lowest eigenvalue and all higher energy states, with this happening before $\tau=20\,\tau_I$, which is to say at a much earlier time here with $g_s=2.6$ than what we found with $g_s=1$ in Figs.~\ref{fig:eigenvals-Dr-gs1} and \ref{fig:coefficients-Dr-gs1}.
+As we can see from Fig.~\ref{fig:varying-r-g26}, attractor behavior in the scaling exponents is observed as early as $\tau=20\,\tau_I$.
+We see that a gap opens up between the instantaneous ground state of the effective Hamiltonian with an isolated lowest eigenvalue and all higher energy states, with this happening before $\tau=20\,\tau_I$ (exactly around the onset of the attractor behavior displayed in Fig.~\ref{fig:varying-r-g26}), which is to say at a much earlier time here with $g_s=2.6$ than what we found with $g_s=1$ in Figs.~\ref{fig:eigenvals-Dr-gs1} and \ref{fig:coefficients-Dr-gs1}.
 After this happens, hydrodynamization and the approach to isotropization and equilibrium is duly realized by the rapid decay of excited states, with the subsequent evolution of the full distribution function being described by the adiabatic evolution of the instantaneous ground state.

 In our analyses of this kinetic theory at $g_s=1$ and $g_s=2.6$, we have thus achieved all of the goals that we set out to achieve, seeing in concrete terms how all the physical processes and regimes involved in the early pre-hydrodynamic dynamics and the subsequent hydrodynamization and hydrodynamic evolution in this kinetic theory are described via Adiabatic Hydrodynamization in a fashion that yields understanding and intuition for what is happening when, and why and how it happens.